 Large group health insurance plans are ideal for businesses with many employees who require coverage.
-Sponsoring a group plan helps Louisiana employers give all their employees the same insurance benefits and coverage at a low cost.
-Large group health insurance also helps save money for both employers and employees.
-Typically, for a policy to become effective, you need participation from at least 70 percent of the eligible employees.
+Sponsoring a group health plan helps Louisiana employers give all their employees the same insurance benefits and coverage at a low cost.
+Large-group health insurance also helps save money for both employers and employees.
+Typically, for a health insurance policy to become effective, you need participation from at least 70 percent of the eligible employees to be covered.

-Even though some small business owners think that the minimum employee threshold for a group insurance plan is high, it isn’t.
-You must have at least one employee as a small business owner to be eligible for a small business group health insurance plan.
-Once your employee count reaches 50, the plan is considered a large group, and the rates and terms may be even more favorable.
+Even though some small business owners think that the minimum employee threshold for a group plan is high, it isn’t.
+You must have at least one employee as a small business owner to be eligible for a small business health insurance plan.
+Once your employee count reaches 50, the medical plan is considered a large group insurance plan, and employer contribution and terms may be even more favorable compared to small businesses.

-In many cases, employers and employees share the cost of health insurance, although some companies pay the entire premium.
-A group health insurance plan can save money for both parties.
-Under the provisions of the ACA, large employers must pay enough so that no employee is required to pay more than 9.12 percent of their gross income toward the premium.
+In many cases, employers and eligible employees share the cost of health insurance, although some companies pay employee premiums.
+A group coverage plan can save money for both parties.
+Under the provisions of the ACA, large employers must pay enough so that no employee is required to pay more than 9.12 percent of their gross income towards employees premiums.